Bike Sharing - Tabular Models (8 architectures + interpretability, Poisson)

 Intended use

-• Demonstrating the pipeline on count/Poisson data.
-Pairs naturally with the House Prices model collection (gamma) to show family flexibility.
+• Demonstrating the pipeline on count/Poisson data alongside the gamma-family House Prices model collection.

 • Baseline for tabular DL research on count regression.